ispamm/hTorch/README.md

 find the code for quaternion batch normalization among the classical layers.<br>
 Differently from other repos, every weight parameter is its own, thus every single real or imaginary part is *not* considered a parameter. <br>
 The code also contains a function to turn real-valued NN's into quaternion ones.
+The most important reference is Titouan Parcollet's [code](https://github.com/Orkis-Research/Pytorch-Quaternion-Neural-Networks) that this work is inspired to.

 ![image](https://github.com/giorgiozannini/QNN/blob/main/image.png?raw=true)